Kalaborative/JKLMBombpartyHelper/README.md

 Edit **auto_bot.py** or **manual_bot.py** if you want to make your own changes.

 > You can filter the words you get from the dictionary.
 For example, to only get words longer than eight letters, set `text = [t for t in text if len(t) > 8]`This is already supplied in the code.

+> You can also choose if you want a randomly chosen word or the longest word to be the result.
+Simply comment out one line and uncomment the other.

 Edit **sowpods.txt** or **touslesmots.txt** to alter the dictionaries.